vspedr/movile-messaging/README.md

 ### Node.js wrapper for [Movile's SMS Messaging API](http://doc-messaging.movile.com/sms-v1.html).

+** Read carefully through Movile Messaging's official documentation (link above) before using this module.
+It will *NOT* attempt to validate or sanitize your parameters before sending requests, so make sure you're sending what they are expecting to receive. **

 You will need your own `UserName` and `AuthenticationToken` to make API calls.

 Note that most optional parameters are missing in this module, I'm working on it.
 PR's are welcome as well 😉